-CHiPS is a civics advocacy and education outreach program.
+CHiPS is a civics, history and political science advocacy and educational outreach program.

 Who is it for?

-CHiPS is for all K-12 public school students, but particularly girls,
+CHiPS is for all public school students, with an emphasis on girls’ participation.

 What does it offer?